DarynOngera/ElixirServerCore/README.md

 # Elixir Server Core

-A **minimal, forkable Elixir server** with HTTP routing, background job queueing, and optional SQLite persistence — no Phoenix, no Oban, just the primitives you need for domain-specific services.
+**Build specialized background-job servers in Elixir without the bloat of a web framework.**

+Elixir Server Core is a minimal, forkable HTTP server with built-in job queueing, retries, and pluggable persistence.
+It gives you the primitives you need — HTTP routing, supervised workers, durable jobs, observability — without forcing Phoenix or Oban on you.

+**Typical use cases:**

+- **Media processing** — transcode audio, generate thumbnails, extract metadata
+- **Document conversion** — PDF optimization, image resizing, format conversion
+- **Webhook receivers** — ingest HTTP callbacks and process them asynchronously
+- **Single-node workers** — background tasks with SQLite durability on a small VPS
+- **Learning OTP** — assemble a production system from scratch using GenServer, Supervisors, and Behaviours

-**The problem:** Building a specialized server (a music converter, a PDF processor, a webhook relay) usually means stripping down a web framework or wiring GenServers from scratch.
+**The problem:** Building a specialized server usually means stripping down a web framework or wiring GenServers from scratch.
 You don't need all of Phoenix.
 You just need HTTP endpoints, a job queue, retries, and maybe durability across restarts.

-**The solution:** Fork this repo, write your domain logic, and deploy.
+**The solution:** Add this package to your project (or fork the repo), configure your router and worker module, and deploy.
 The core handles HTTP with Plug + Cowboy, job lifecycle with OTP supervision, exponential backoff retries, and Telemetry observability.
 Storage is pluggable: in-memory for prototyping, SQLite for single-node durability, or any SQL database via the `Core.JobStore` behaviour.

 ---